Transportation planning: United States

 Transportation planning in the United States is in the midst of a shift similar to that taking place in the United Kingdom, away from the single goal of moving vehicular traffic and towards an approach that takes into consideration the communities and lands through which streets, roads, and highways pass ("the context").
 More so, it places a greater emphasis on passenger rail networks, which had been neglected until recently.
 This new approach, known as Context Sensitive Solutions (CSS), seeks to balance the need to move people efficiently and safely with other desirable outcomes, including historic preservation, environmental sustainability, and the creation of vital public spaces.

 The initial guiding principles of CSS came out of the 1998 "Thinking Beyond the Pavement" conference as a means to describe and foster transportation projects that preserve and enhance the natural and built environments, as well as the economic and social assets of the neighborhoods they pass through.
 CSS principles have since been adopted as guidelines for highway design in federal legislation.
 Also, in 2003, the Federal Highway Administration announced that under one of its three Vital Few Objectives (Environmental Stewardship and Streamlining) they set the target of achieving CSS integration within all state Departments of Transportation by September 2007.

 In recent years, there has been a movement to provide "complete" transportation corridors under the "complete streets" movement.
 In response to auto-centric design of transportation networks, complete streets encompass all users and modes of transportation in a more equitable manner.
 The complete streets movement entails many of the CSS principles as well as pedestrian, bicycle and older adult movements to improve transportation in the United States.

 These recent pushes for changes to the profession of transportation planning has led to the development of a professional certification program by the Institute of Transportation Engineers, the Professional Transportation Planner in 2007.
 In response an advanced form of certification - the Advanced Specialty Certification in Transportation Planning was developed by the American Planning Association thereafter in 2011.
 The Certified Transportation Planner credential is only available for those professional planners (AICP members) who have at a minimum of eight years of transportation planning experience.

 Technical process

 Most regional transport planners employ what is called the rational model of planning.
 The model views planning as a logical and technical process that uses the analysis of quantitative data to decide how to best invest resources in new and existing transport infrastructure.

 Since World War II, this attitude in planning has resulted in the widespread use of travel modelling as a key component of regional transport planning.
-The models’ rise in popularity can also be attributed to a rapid increase in the number of automobiles on the road, widespread suburbanization and a large increase in federal or national government spending upon transport in urban areas.
+The models' rise in popularity can also be attributed to a rapid increase in the number of automobiles on the road, widespread suburbanization and a large increase in federal or national government spending upon transport in urban areas.
 All of these phenomena dominated the planning culture in the late 1940s, 1950s and 1960s.
-Regional transport planning was needed because increasingly cities weren’t just cities anymore, but parts of a complex regional system.
+Regional transport planning was needed because increasingly cities were not just cities anymore, but parts of a complex regional system.